apacheignite/documentation/clustering/resource-injection.md

     "6-1": "Injects Ignite service by specified service name.", "7-1": "Injects Spring's `ApplicationContext` resource.",
     "8-1": "Injects resource from Spring's `ApplicationContext`.
 Use it whenever you would like to access a bean specified in Spring's application context  XML configuration.", "9-1": "Injects an instance of `ComputeTaskContinuousMapper`.
-Continuous mapping allows to emit jobs from the task at any point, even after initial *map* phase."
+Continuous mapping allows to emit jobs from the task at any point, even after initial *map* phase.", "10-1": "Injects instance of `ComputeTaskSession` resource which defines a distributed session for a particular task execution."
   },
   "cols": 2,
   "rows": 11